Ada-Developers-Academy/daily-curriculum/week02/monday/revisiting_classes.md

     @position = position
   end

-  def self.make_row(side) # This is the class method, it starts with self.
-It is only called on the class directly Pawn.make_row
+  # This is the class method, it starts with self.
+  # It is only called on the class directly Pawn.make_row
+  def self.make_row(side)
     if side == "white"
       num = 2
     else